-Despite its low prevalence in Canada, tuberculosis (TB) remains a public health challenge in this country.
-Overall incidence rates of active TB have not significantly declined in the past decade, and the burden of disease continues to concentrate among certain populations that are disproportionately represented among the new cases.
+Despite being uncommon in Canada, tuberculosis (TB) remains a public health challenge in this country.
+While the number of active TB cases remains steady, the poor health of those who have the disease continues to affect certain communities more than others, including in the number of new TB cases.

 To share your questions or comments about our TB work, or to discuss the possibility of partnering with us, please contact us at firstname.lastname@example.org